Chart Color Schemes

 Waterways is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Waterways has high cultural diversity, with 44.7% of its population born overseas and 45.3% speaking a language other than English at home.
-Christianity is the main religion in Waterways, comprising 44.4%.
-Buddhism is overrepresented at 11.9%, compared to Greater Melbourne's average of 4.2%.
+Waterways has a high level of cultural diversity, with 44.7% of its population born overseas and 45.3% speaking a language other than English at home.
+Christianity is the main religion in Waterways, comprising 44.4% of people.
+Buddhism is overrepresented compared to Greater Melbourne, making up 11.9% of Waterways' population versus the regional average of 4.2%.

 Frequently Asked Questions - Diversity